dikshaborde/Weekly_Credit_Card_Financial_Dashboard/README.md

 Project Insights- Week 53 (31st Dec) :

-Revenue increased by 28.8%
+Revenue increased by 28.8%,
-Overall revenue is 57M
+Overall revenue is 57M,
-Total interest is 8M
+Total interest is 8M,
-Total transaction amount is 46M
+Total transaction amount is 46M,
-Male customers are contributing more in revenue 31M, female 26M Blue & Silver credit card are contributing to 93% of overall transactions TX, NY & CA is contributing to 68%
+Male customers are contributing more in revenue 31M, female 26M, Blue & Silver credit card are contributing to 93% of overall transactions, TX, NY & CA is contributing to 68%